plurai-ai/intellagent/docs/architecture.md

    - Validation of referential integrity
    - Parallel processing of multiple events

-The system uses LangChain and structured agents to maintain consistency between the natural language scenario, database state, and policy constraints.

 ## Dialog Simulation Architecture

-The Dialog Simulation system orchestrates conversations between simulated users and chatbots through a sophisticated state machine implementation.
+The Dialog Simulation system orchestrates conversations between simulated users and chatbots.
 The system consists of two main components: the Dialog Graph and Dialog Manager.

-### Dialog Graph (`simulator/agents_graphs/dialog_graph.py`)
+### Dialog Graph

 The Dialog Graph implements a state machine that manages the conversation flow between the simulated user and chatbot.
 Key features include: